-When purchasing coverage at the rental counter, keep in mind that their offerings of accidental death and personal property insurance give you needless "double coverage" — if you already have health, homeowners or renters and life insurance.
-Typically, your health insurance (or auto insurance if you have MedPay) will kick in for your medical costs, regardless of what car you're driving.
-For more, see Do you need PIP or MedPay coverage?
-Your homeowners or renters policy normally covers personal property if it's stolen or damaged while in your car.
+When purchasing coverage at the rental counter, keep in mind that their offerings of accidental death and personal property insurance give you needless “double coverage” — if you already have health, homeowners or renters and life insurance.
+Typically, your health insurance (or auto insurance if you have MedPay) will kick in for your medical costs, regardless of what car you’re driving.
+Your homeowners or renters policy normally covers personal property if it’s stolen or damaged while in your car.
 And your life insurance will pay out, regardless of how you meet your end.

 Before you rent a vehicle, check your auto insurance and homeowners or renters policy to get an idea of what coverage you have while in the rented vehicle.
 And while at the rental car company, take some time to find out exactly what they offer.
 Compare those coverages to the ones you already have.
 That way, you can avoid buying coverage you don’t need.